Planting trees to capture and store carbon

 Woodlands under sustainable forest management can deliver many and multiple benefits, in addition to their role in sequestering carbon.
 Timber and woodfuel, employment opportunities, areas for recreation, biodiversity benefits, flood alleviation, improvements in water quality, and helping to adapt our landscapes to climate change by linking habitats to support wildlife.

 The Woodland Carbon Code aims to encourage woodland creation on all types of currently unforested land, owned by a broad range of people and organisations.
-We anticipate woodland carbon projects to be brought forward from landowners, farmers, and land agents, communities and others.
+We anticipate woodland carbon projects to be brought forward from landowners, farmers, and land agents, local authorities, communities and others.

 Can I be sure that if I invest in woodland carbon projects in the UK I’m not causing deforestation or forcing the need for intensive farming elsewhere in the UK or globally?